 44. As the Crow Flies

-Example Sentence: "Gregory is driving me up the pole with his constant demand that I buy him that new album."
+Example Sentence: "Gregory is driving me up the pole with his constant demands that I buy him that new album."

-A way of saying that you will stand by someone no matter what happens.
-Its nautical link comes from the method of both thin and thick pulleys and ropes used to hoist sails.
+Origin: This phrase comes from the method of using both thin and thick pulleys and ropes used to hoist sails.

-A way of saying that someone should be quiet.
-Believed to have originated from the nautical practice of sounding the Bosun's pipe at the end of each day, signalling lights-out.
+Origin: This saying has roots in the nautical practice of sounding the bosun's pipe at the end of each day to signal lights-out.

 Example Sentence: "Oh pipe down!
 It's time you switched that darn music off."

-Originally, referred to sailors pulling at a ships lines as quickly as they could.
-Today this phrase is more commonly used to describe a situation where someone is making lots of money.
+Origin: Originally, this phrase referred to sailors pulling at a ship's lines as quickly as they could.

 Example Sentence: "The government seems unable to stem the tide of violence that is sweeping across the country."